Northern Rock: History

 Northern Rock Building Society was formed in 1965 by the merger of two North East of England building societies, both of which were based in Newcastle-upon-Tyne: the Northern Counties Permanent Building Society (established in 1850) and the Rock Building Society (established in 1865).
 During the following 30 years, Northern Rock expanded through the acquisition of 53 smaller building societies, most notably the North of England Building Society in 1994.

 Along with many other UK building societies in the 1990s, Northern Rock chose to demutualise as a building society and float on the stock exchange as a bank.
 Throughout this period an argument against demutualisation was that the assets of a mutual society were built up by its members throughout its history, not just by current members, and that demutualisation was a betrayal of the community that the societies were created to serve.
 Northern Rock chose to address these concerns by establishing the Northern Rock Foundation, which funded community-based projects.
 At its Stock Exchange flotation on 1 October 1997 (when it converted from a building society to a bank), Northern Rock distributed shares to members with savings accounts and mortgage loans; the flotation share price was £4.52.

 In 2000, it was promoted to the FTSE 100 Index.
 After the 2007 crisis, it was demoted to the FTSE 250 in December of that year.

 On 14 September 2007 the bank sought and received a liquidity support facility from the Bank of England, following problems in the credit markets caused by the 2008 financial crisis.
 The bank was more exposed than others to restrictions in the supply of credit because of the way it had funded its expansion.
 It had borrowed short term on the wholesale money markets and lent long term for mortgages on property.
-This was a policy well known to cause failures (see Banking School Theory of Crises under Financial Crises) when short-term interest rates rose above long-term rates and insufficient hedging was in place.
+This was a policy well known to cause failures (see Banking School Theory of Crises under Financial Crisis) when short-term interest rates rose above long-term rates and insufficient hedging was in place.